lattice-symmetries: A package for working with quantum many-body bases: Statement of need

+\texttt{Operator}s can be efficiently applied to vectors in the Hilbert space (i.e., wavefunctions).
+Also, in cases when the Hilbert space dimension is so big that the wavefunction cannot be written down explicitly (as a list of coefficients), \texttt{Operator} can be applied to individual spin configurations to implement Monte Carlo local estimators.

-As an example of what can be done with \texttt{lattice-symmetries}, we implemented a standalone application for exact diagonalization studies of spin-1/2 systems: \texttt{SpinED}.
-By combining \texttt{lattice-symmetries} with PRIMME eigensolver (Stathopoulos \& McCombs, 2010), it allows one to treat systems of up to \(\mathcal{O}(42)\) sites on a single node. \texttt{SpinED} is distributed as a statically-linked executable --- one can download one file and immediately get started with physics.
+As an example of what can be done with \texttt{lattice-symmetries}, we implemented a standalone application for exact diagonalization studies of spin-1/2 systems, \texttt{SpinED}.
+By combining \texttt{lattice-symmetries} with the PRIMME eigensolver (Stathopoulos \& McCombs, 2010), it allows one to treat systems of at least 42 sites on a single node. \texttt{SpinED} is distributed as a statically-linked executable --- one can download one file and immediately get started with physics.
 All in all, it makes large-scale ED more approachable for non-experts.

-Finally, we would like to note that \texttt{lattice-symmetries} and \texttt{SpinED} have already been used in a number of research projects (Astrakhantsev et al., 2021; Bagrov et al., 2020; Westerhout et al., 2020) and we feel that they could benefit many more.